September 24, 2020 | 01 min read

 Just so that you’ll get a sense of the sales volumes, we compared the sales of condoms to their peers in the personal care category – soaps, shaving and oral care.

-In the last few months of the real world, brands have capitalised on the demand of the consumers who want to recreate their favourite restaurant meals and launched special masala mixes.
-The trend is likely to continue until people are more comfortable to head outside.
+In the last few months of the real world, brands have capitalised on the demand of consumers who want to recreate their favourite restaurant meals and launched special masala mixes.
+The trend is likely to continue until people are more comfortable heading outside.

 Bad puns aside, hair – a fuzz or a frizz, and its care is an industry by itself.
 Since it’s still not entirely safe to visit salons, consumers are caring for their hair themselves.
 Daughters are giving their dads a haircut, wives are colouring their husbands’ hair, and masques are providing deep conditioning to all.
 It’s no wonder that the sales of hair care products picked up almost immediately and had a quicker growth than its counterparts in personal care.